 Each circle of 5 tetrahedra touch a single vertex in the original icosahedral complex in the first layer of cells.
 Hence, these circles correspond with the vertices of the icosahedron.

 The boundary of these cells now form a pentakis dodecahedron (a dodecahedron with pentagonal pyramids erected on each of its faces) in the vertex-first projection.
-Each face of its faces connect to yet another tetrahedron, for a total of another 60 tetrahedra.
+Each of its faces connects to yet another tetrahedron, for a total of another 60 tetrahedra.
 The following images show these tetrahedra attached:

 There are shallow indentations in the cells shown above, where more tetrahedra can fit into.
 The following images show 60 more tetrahedra filled in:

 There are 20 more gaps into which more tetrahedra may fit.
 We now fill those in as well:

 These 20 cells lie at the same “latitude” as the other cells, so the side view in the second image is almost identical to the previous side view.

 Now we are at the “equator” of the 600-cell, the midpoint between the north pole vertex and the south pole vertex.
 The following images show the cells that lie on the equator.
 For clarity, we have omitted the other cells we have seen thus far.

 There are 60 equatorial cells, consisting of 12 circles of 5 tetrahedra each.
 Each circle of tetrahedra shares an edge.
 They appear completely flattened in the first image because they are at a 90° angle from the 4D viewpoint.
 The edge shared by each circle of tetrahedra has also been projected to a point because of the angle with the viewpoint.
 The second image shows that these are circles of regular tetrahedra surrounding an edge each.